 With the modern developments in aeronautics and electronics, the previous technical difficulties with drone functions have been mostly overcome.
 The drones became unmanned since the pilot problem was the only one standing.
 However, there isn't any need for a pilot anymore.
 You can just mount it with a camera and get a remote control.
 Modern electronics make the design of this vehicle really simple so a lot of people make drones as a hobby or buy them to make great films, art, deliver things or even spy on the neighbors, who knows.
 There is even a story of a man who decided to immortalize his cat by making it into a quadcopter.

 What does a drone consist of?

 A typical drone has the following elements that determine its functionality:

 - Frame.
 This is the main part and the most important one.
-It holds all the functional objects together, determines the overall strength of the structure and affects the aeronautical properties of the device.
-I will be mostly talking about this part as it is practically the only one you'll have to design and manufacture yourself or with a use of a prototyping shop ( which is highly advised if you don't have engineering background since, in the end, it'll be cheaper and faster as the prototype manufacturers will create a high-quality frame, choose the materials better and will advise you on the design)
+It holds all the functional objects together, determines the overall strength of the structure, and affects the aeronautical properties of the device.
+I will be mostly talking about this part as it is practically the only one you'll have to design and manufacture yourself or with the use of a prototyping shop ( which is highly advised if you don't have an engineering background since, in the end, it'll be cheaper and faster as the prototype manufacturers will create a high-quality frame, choose the materials better and will advise you on the design)